 English is the predominant language in New Zealand.
 After WWII, Maori were discouraged from speaking their own language in schools and workplaces so it really only existed as a community language.
 Nowadays it has undergone a revitalisation and is declared one of New Zealand’s official languages with immersion in schools and tertiary sectors.
 Many places throughout the country have dual English and Maori names.

 New Zealand’s free trade economy is dependant on International trade, with the principal export industries being agriculture, horticulture, fishing, forestry and mining.
 The major export partners are New Zealand’s trans-tasman neighbours, Australia, as well as the USA, United Kingdom and Japan.
 China and Asian markets are increasingly export destinations.

-Tourism also contributes significantly and attracts travelers from every country with Australian’s being the travellers who visit the most.
+Tourism (prior to COVID-19) also contributes significantly and attracts travelers from every country with Australian’s being the travellers who visit the most.
 View videos of popular New Zealand destinations.